dailymuse/torender/README.md

   [the hosted version of prerender](http://prerender.io/).
 * `prerender_request_timeout` - How long in seconds to wait before giving up on a request to prerender.
 Defaults to 20.
+* `prerender_disabled` - Setting this to true will disable prerendering.
+This way you can turn off prerender without removing all the uses of the `prerenderable` decorator in code.

 Note that you'll need to either set `prerender_host` to point to your prerender installation or `prerender_token` to the token given to you by